Using FindOnClick: Options

 Use Tray Icon will display FindOnClick in the tray area.
 Double-clicking on the FindOnClick tray icon will show a new instance of FindOnClick.
 Right-clicking on the tray icon opens a tray menu that allows you to quickly launch your search shortcuts that you saved in the default shortcut folder (see Search Shortcuts Settings below):

-Start with Windows ensures that FindOnClick runs every time Windows runs.
+Start with Windows ensures that FindOnClick runs every time Windows runs (this option is not available if you are using Windows Vista or newer).

 Set hotkey to display the FindOnClick search window allows you to enter a key combination to show the FindOnClick search window: